The Land Beyond the Magic Mirror: Reception

-Jim Bambra positively reviewed the module in issue 48 of White Dwarf magazine, rating it 9 out of 10.
+Jim Bambra of White Dwarf magazine positively reviewed the module in issue 48, rating it 9 out of 10.
 He enjoyed the "rich vein of humour" that runs through both this module and Dungeonland.
-He felt that while the modules could be played individually, they work best when played together as they frequently interconnect, and player characters adventuring in one module could suddenly find themselves in the other.
-Bambra felt that since the modules were designed for higher-level characters, some of the encounters were inaccessible for lower-level characters; however, he concluded that if players had high-level characters available, they should "by all means play them, you won't regret it."
+He felt that, while the modules could be played individually, they work best when played together as they frequently interconnect, and player characters adventuring in one module could suddenly find themselves in the other.
+Bambra felt that, since the modules were designed for higher-level characters, some of the encounters were inaccessible for lower-level characters.
+Despite this, he concluded that if players had high-level characters available, they should "by all means play them, you won't regret it."

-Russell Grant Collins reviewed The Land Beyond the Magic Mirror for Fantasy Gamer magazine and stated that "In conclusion, I find it hard to recommend this module except to people who simply adore [Lewis Carroll] and would like to see an adventure based on his works.
+Russell Grant Collins reviewed The Land Beyond the Magic Mirror for Fantasy Gamer magazine and stated that, "In conclusion, I find it hard to recommend this module except to people who simply adore [Lewis Carroll] and would like to see an adventure based on his works.
 I personally think that a good change-of-pace adventure could be created using the [Alice in Wonderland] books as a source, but I'd be inclined to make it of a lower level."

-Anders Swenson reviewed Dungeonland and The Land Beyond the Magic Mirror for Different Worlds magazine and stated that "Given the limits of AD&D, this is not a bad job.
+Anders Swenson reviewed both Dungeonland and The Land Beyond the Magic Mirror for Different Worlds magazine and stated that "Given the limits of AD&D, this is not a bad job.
 The idea, of course, is not to rewrite Alice but to construct a fantasy role-playing game with encounters similar to those found in the two sourcebooks.
 And, with this perspective in mind, the two adventures succeed nicely.
 I would rate these two modules as excellent, certainly among the most imaginative adventures published in our hobby."